leontran44/weather-dashboard/README.md

 1. Access the HTML source code through the repo or within a Chromium/Firefox browser by pressing `F12` or `Control+Shift+I` (Windows) or `Command+Option+I` (MacOS).

-2. Click on this link (TBA) to access to the deployment webpage.
+2. Click on this link http://leontran44.github.io/weather-dashboard/ to access to the deployment webpage.

 ## License